BumblebeeBat/FlyingFox/docs/channels.md

 ```
 They need to satisfy:
 ```
-SHA256([oracle_pubkey, bet_hash])=Merkle
+SHA256([oracle_pubkey, bet_hash])=merkle
 ```
 where `oracle_sig` is a valid signature for `oracle_pubkey`, over `SHA256([judgement, bet_hash])`.

 If it is unlocked, then judgement is the percentage of money that goes to participant 2, extra money goes to participant 1.
+If it is left locked, then `default` is how much goes to participant 2, and the extra goes to participant 1.